AlexanderBabel/AlexanderBabel/README.md

 I'm Alex and I am doing some stuff with computers, like everybody else who is active on this platform.
 Currently, I study Computer Science in Magdeburg (🇩🇪 Germany).

-Currently I work as a DevOps Engineer at [@makairaio](https://github.com/makairaio).
+Currently, I work as a DevOps Engineer at [@makairaio](https://github.com/makairaio).
 I am responsible for the migration to Kubernetes.

 Previously, I worked for [@UniNow](https://github.com/UniNow).
-I am mostly doing backend development and automation stuff.
-Sometimes I also do some frontend development.
+I was mostly doing backend development and automation stuff.
+Sometimes I also did some frontend development.

 I also offer a site that provides some (at least for me) useful tools.
 You can find it [here](https://tools.alexbabel.com).